andreadepolis/andreadepolis.github.io/content/workinprogress/commonrisks/index.md

 ---
-title: "Mixed Frequency Functional VARs for Nowcasting and Structural Analysis"
+title: "Common Risks and Common Gaps"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 #authors:
 #- admin
-#- Melosi
-#- Petrella
-weight: 7
+weight: 1
-# Author notes (optional)
-#author_notes:
-#- "Equal contribution"
-#- "Equal contribution"

 #date: "2022"
 #doi: "
 # Publication type.